By Melinda Newman

 Ricky Martin keeps a full schedule (a very full schedule), but the Latin superstar makes it clear he wouldn’t have it any other way.
 He admits he has “no idea” how he juggles his singing and acting career with his philanthropic and parenting duties, but quickly adds, “I can do it.
 I tell my managers, ‘you deal with the schedule and I’ll deal with the art and the emotions,’ and it hasn’t been challenging at all.
 It’s amazing how things are flowing.
 My life is so crazy,” Martin declared with a joyous laugh.

-His calendar got fuller this year when he added extended engagements at Park Theater at Monte Carlo in Las Vegas and The Theater at MGM National Harbor in Maryland to his already crowded schedule.
+His calendar got fuller this year when he added extended engagements at Park Theater at Park MGM in Las Vegas and The Theater at MGM National Harbor in Maryland to his already crowded schedule.
 The resorts are the exclusive home to Martin’s live U.S. performances this year.

 Martin’s enthusiasm is infectious as he talks about “All In,” his high-energy show that opened to rave reviews in Las Vegas and Maryland.
 The concert’s title connects to Martin’s philosophy of leaving nothing on the table.
 “If you’re going to Vegas, you’re going to make bets.
 And if you’re going to make a bet, just make sure you go all in,” Martin said.